-Vernita was the first employee at Natalist, and currently serves as our Chief Operating Officer.
+Vernita was the first employee at Natalist and currently serves as our Chief Executive Officer.
 Previously, Vernita spent a decade working with organizations and businesses in positions of leadership, asset management, program development, recruitment, and culture building.
 She has a B.A. in Sociology, Master's Degree in Public Administration, and a Certification in Leadership, all from Clemson University.
 Both her professional experiences and educational background have helped her develop a very thoughtful approach on how to manage and sustain resources—including people resources.
 She believes human assets are paramount and has spent her career learning how to lead and steward them well.

 Vernita is a proud wife, mom, and community volunteer.
 She currently serves on the board of Charleston Hope and the International African American Museum.
 She has been recognized as one of Anderson Independent Mail’s “20 under 40,” Athena Young Professional of the Year, and Greenville’s Best and Brightest.

 What brought you to where you are now?
 Bring us along from the beginning.

 I met my husband at Clemson University, and we actually dated and broke up a couple of times before realizing we were meant to be together.
 The crazy thing was, we weren't each other's usual "types," so we didn't think it would work...but here we are, eight years and one beautiful baby girl later, and it totally works.

 Tell us about your partner.
 What made you want to start or grow a family together?